Eccentric Disks With Self-Gravity: Master Equation

 \cite{1999ASPC..160..307S} modelled their disk as discrete bodies, using Equation (\ref{eq:mdeom}) directly.
 We shall show that this approach, called Laplace-Lagrange theory, converges to the continuum solution as the number of discretizing bodies is increased.
 But the convergence is slow.

-\cite{2001AJ....121.1776T} derived our master equation (his Equation (42)) in a different way, by linearizing the two-dimensional fluid equations. \cite{2001AJ....121.1776T} states that Laplace-Lagrange theory is incorrect for a continuous disk, because it assumes eccentricities are small compared to the relative distance between rings, and that inapplicable assumption may be rectified by softening.
+\cite{2001AJ....121.1776T} derived our master equation (his Equation (42)) in a different way, by linearizing the two-dimensional fluid equations. \cite{2001AJ....121.1776T} states that Laplace-Lagrange (L-L) theory is incorrect for a continuous disk, because it assumes eccentricities are small compared to the relative distance between rings, and that that inapplicable assumption may be rectified by softening.
 But the fact that the two derivations produce identical continuum equations shows that Laplace-Lagrange theory does not rely on such an extreme assumption.
+While L-L theory does fail for crossing orbits (e.g.~for a test particle whose orbit crosses those of disk particles), it yields correct behavior for non-crossing orbits in the continuum limit, and in particular the correct (positive) precession rate for an eccentric disk.